 Though we may dearly love our old car, it is NOT going to last forever without a lot of repair expense.
-After so many years & thousands of kilometers on the odo, parts start to wear out, break and fail.
-The possible way to saving money on repairs is to sell or trade your old vehicle before it reaches the point where it is going to break your budget to keep it running.
+After so many years & thousands of kilometers on the odo, parts start to wear out, break, and fail.
+The possible way to save money on repairs is to sell or trade your old vehicle before it reaches the point where it is going to break your budget to keep it running.

 Major repairs like a transmission or engine can be quite expensive.
 In an old car, these repairs often cost more than the vehicle is worth.
 Changing your oil, other fluids and filters regularly can surely help prolong the life of the engine (and perhaps the transmission, too).
-But even highly maintained vehicles eventually reach the point where parts start to fail.
+However, even highly maintained vehicles eventually reach the point where parts start to fail.

 Related: 8 Ways to Make Your Old Car Feel New

-The parts most likely to need replacing include the battery, alternator, water pump, fuel pump, brake calipers and rotors, clutch, electronic modules, various sensors (oxygen, throttle position, mass airflow, etc.), catalytic converters, exhaust pipes and mufflers.
+The parts most likely to need replacing include the battery, alternator, water pump, fuel pump, brake calipers and rotors, clutch, electronic modules, various sensors (oxygen, throttle position, mass airflow, etc.), catalytic converters, exhaust pipes, and mufflers.
 Not all of these components are budget busters, though some parts and modules can easily cost you a lot of money for repair or replacement.
 It’s when you start adding up multiple repairs and repeat repairs that the cost of keeping your old car running starts to make less and less sense.

 So when should you get rid of your ride?
-A lot depends on how you maintain your car, but generally speaking it’s a safer practice to trade off your vehicle before the odometer turns 100,000 km.
+A lot depends on how you maintain your car, but generally speaking, it’s a safer practice to trade off your vehicle before the odometer turns 100,000 km.
 However modern cars, if kept properly can give you a trouble-free ownership experience of up to 200,000 km or more.

 Related: What Goes Wrong with Your Car and When?